 Routine dental care can greatly reduce your risk for periodontal disease, enabling our dental care team to monitor the condition of your gums and provide appropriate care in the early stages of infection.

-Dr. Wainwright is a dentist in Austin, Texas that is dedicated to helping patients fight tooth decay and gum recession.
+Dr. Wainwright is a dentist in Austin, Texas that helps patients fight tooth decay and gum recession.
 You can call Austin Dental Care at 512-518-6392.
 Schedule a consultation with Dr. Wainwright and his dental team on our website.